-One of SoWN's prime objectives is to monitor the implementation of the Neighbourhood Plan, providing input into the priorities for \$106 agreement obligations to mitigate the immediate impacts of developments, and into decision-making on the allocation of the neighbourhood portion of CIL generated from developments in the SoWN area (and other sources of funding obtained).
+One of SoWN's prime objectives is to monitor the implementation of the Neighbourhood Plan, providing input into the priorities for \$106 agreement obligations to mitigate the immediate impacts of developments.

-SoWN's working groups have collaborated to develop a set of projects that are intended to act as targets for the neighbourhood portion of CIL and, where appropriate, S106 developer contributions.
+SoWN's working groups have collaborated to develop a set of projects that are intended to act as targets for the neighbourhood portion of CIL and, where appropriate, \$106 developer contributions.
 These projects are put forward by the local community and represent examples of locally supported projects which fulfil the policy objectives of this plan.